utdata/rwdir/docs/13-mastery.md

 ## [1] "https://data.texas.gov/resource/fp9t-htqh.json?$limit=100&$where=obligation_end_date_yyyymmdd%20between%20'2016-01-31' and '2021-08-31'&location_city='AUSTIN'"
 ```

- The first several lines are creating variables for dates and the base URL of the data.
+- The first several lines are creating variables for the base URL and dates ranges for the data.
 If we wanted data from a different date range or city, we could change those.
 It just provides flexibility and ease for updates.
+- One thing about those dates: We are filtering the data to include five full years plus valid months in 2021.
+Since reporting lags on this by as much as two months, we don't have full reports for September or October 2021 so we are excluding them.
 - The `download_url` object pieces together the parts of the url that we need to download the data.
 This url is an "endpoint" for the Socrata API for this dataset.
 It uses [SoQL](https://dev.socrata.com/docs/queries/) queries to select only the data we want.
 The `paste()` function is just putting together the pieces of the URL endpoint based on our variables.
 I print it out at the end so you can see what the finished URL looks like.
 You could copy/paste that endpoint (between the "") into a browser to see what the data looks like.
 - I have a `limit` line in here for testing.
 I just pull 1000 lines of the data instead of all of them. **You need to comment out this line in your notebook to get all the data.**

+> **REALLY, REALLY IMPORTANT NOTE**: Hey, did you see that note about the `"$limit=100&"` line?
+You **must** comment out the limit to get all the data you need.

 This example above could be repurposed to pull data from a different dataset on any agency's Socrata platform.

-> IMPORTANT: One thing we did here is filter the data to include five full years plus valid months in 2021.
-Since reporting lags on this, we don't have full reports for September or October 2021 so we are excluding them.

 ### Download the data